Ying-Lab/CRAFT/README.md

 2、Green area : Select the database to compare or build your database to compare.

 3、Yellow area : Select the subgroup for comparison in the database.
-The refseq database includes: Archaea, Bacteria, Fungi, Invertebrate, Plant, Vertebrate, Mammalian, Vertebrate other and Viral.
-The HMP1-II database includes: skin, oral, vaginal and gut.
+Refseq representative database and  NCBI assembly database includes: Archaea, Bacteria, Fungi, Invertebrate, Plant, Vertebrate, Mammalian, Vertebrate other and Viral.
+The HMP1-II dataset includes: skin, oral, vaginal and gut.

+4、Black area : Select whether to use the branch and bound algorithm only in  NCBI assembly database.( To speed up the search, the default is selected. )

-4、Purple area : Three visualizations of the comparing result : including the distance bar graphe, two dimensional projection using principal coordinate analysis (PCoA) and sequence clustering into a rounded dendrogram by using the neighbor-joining algorithm.
+5、Purple area : Three visualizations of the comparing result : including the distance bar graphe, two dimensional projection using principal coordinate analysis (PCoA) and sequence clustering into a rounded dendrogram by using the neighbor-joining algorithm.
 Each analysis is shown in the respective tabbed window.
 The figure can be saved locally by clicking the button or right-clicking the mouse.

 ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/save_but.jpg) : Save the current figure.